botflux/test-gpg-key/README.md

 # Hello

-I just want to test if my gpg key works
+I just want to test if my gpg key works.
+I've forgot to use the flag...